After Netflix, Now YouTube Dives Into Online Gaming With Playables

 The YouTube Premium membership offers a lot of benefits at a nominal monthly fee and Playables only seems to be adding to its value.

-Based on the current situation, it seems that Playables is more of a feature deemed fit to retain Premium subscribers rather than one that draws new subscribers.
-You can find similar and arguably better versions of these games on the Google Play Store and Apple App Store without needing to pay any subscription fee.
+At first glance, it seems like Playables is more of a feature that will help retain Premium subscribers rather than draw in new ones.
+You can find similar and arguably better versions of these games on the Google Play Store and Apple App Store without having to pay any subscription fee.

-Hence, you can buy a subscription to YouTube Premium for all the other benefits but not for Playables alone.
+Hence, you can buy a subscription to YouTube Premium for all the other benefits it has to offer and not necessarily for Playables alone.

 (Hero and Featured Image Credits: Courtesy Onur Binay via Unsplash)